An algorithmic framework for the optimization of deep neural networks architectures and hyperparameters: Search algorithm

-To design the algorithm evolution operators, we split them into two categories: hyperparameters specific operators and architecture operators.
+DRAGON's search space defined Section~\ref{part 3} is not directly efficient with common mutation and crossover operators.
+Therefore, we had to define evolution operators specific for our search space.
+Those operators can be used with various metaheuristics: a mutation operator for example can be used as a neighborhood operator for a local search.
+We split the operators into two categories: hyperparameters specific operators and architecture operators.
 The idea is to allow a sequential or joint optimization of the hyperparameters and the architecture.
-The involved layer types do not have the same hyperparameters.
-Thus, drawing a new layer means modifying all its parameters and one can lose the optimization made on the previous layer type.
-Using sequential optimization, the algorithm can first find well-performing architectures and layers types during the architecture search and then fine-tune the found DNNs during the hyperparameters search.
+All the candidate operations which can be used in the the graphs nodes do not share the same hyperparameters.
+Thus, drawing a new layer means modifying all its parameters and one can lose the optimization made on the hyperparameters of the previous operation.
+Using sequential optimization, the algorithm can first find well-performing architectures and operations during the architecture search and then fine-tune the found DNNs during the hyperparameters search.